Maelstrom (role-playing game): Wounds and healing

-Characters can easily end up with wounds that would last for months.
+Characters can easily end up with wounds that last for months.
 They can suffer the permanent loss of digits, or limbs.
-Using the advanced rules, a character may well collapse from particular types of mortal wounds, or in combat from sheer exhaustion, especially if wearing heavy armour.
-They could suffer cuts, bruises or a variety of serious injuries from their opponents' (or their own) weapons.
+Using the advanced rules, a character may collapse in combat from sheer exhaustion, especially if wearing heavy armour, or from particular types of mortal wounds.
+They could suffer cuts, bruises or a variety of serious injuries from various weapons.

 In Maelstrom, wounds are recorded separately and heal in parallel.
-Damage is rated on a numerical scale, with a knife doing 1–6 damage for instance.
-When the sum of a character's wounds exceeds his or her Endurance, that character falls unconscious.
+Damage is rated on a numerical scale, such as a knife doing 1–6 damage.
+When the sum of a character's wounds exceeds their Endurance, that character falls unconscious.

 Characters heal at the rate of 1 point per week assuming bed rest (and 1 point per month otherwise); this rate is per wound.
 A character suffering a series of minor wounds will recover much more quickly than one receiving a single significant wound.
-Treatments from a Doctor, Herbalist, or a Barber-Surgeon will increase the rate of healing – or possibly decrease it if a roll vs skill is critically failed.
+Treatments from a Doctor, Herbalist, or a Barber-Surgeon may increase the rate of healing, depending on a dice roll and skill checks.

 Experience

-Experience rolls are on percentile dice and are made against a specific attribute when the character succeeds in an area relevant to that attribute.
-When a successful experience roll is made the attribute increases by one point (indicating increased ability in this area).
-Thus, as characters become more experienced they have progressively more difficulty increasing attributes.
-As the author notes, it is less likely that an experienced character will learn a new trick too often, whereas someone who has no experience in a particular area may well learn something each time they exercise a skill.
+Experience rolls use percentile dice and are made against a specific attribute when the character succeeds in an area relevant to that attribute.
+When a successful experience roll is made, the attribute increases by one point (indicating increased ability).
+As characters become more experienced, they have progressively more difficulty increasing attributes.
+As the author notes, it is less likely that an experienced character will learn a new trick, whereas someone who has no experience in a particular area may learn something each time they exercise a skill.

 Aging

-Age is a very important characteristic to a character in Maelstrom.
+Age is an important characteristic to a character in Maelstrom.
 All Maelstrom characters start at age 14.
-As part of building a character the player then chooses one or more livings.
-The character spends a number of years training in each living and is normally assumed to have fully completed all training at the start of the campaign.
+As part of building a character, the player chooses one or more livings.
+The character spends a number of years training in each living and is assumed to have fully completed all training at the start of the campaign.

 Age impacts the maximum values that each attribute may have.
-An inexperienced character may thus have low initial values but great potential while an older character with experience may actually find that their attributes are limited by their age maximum, and continue to decline as they get older.
-A character starting with many livings will be older than other characters and will thus never achieve the lofty attribute scores a younger character could achieve.
+An inexperienced character may have low initial values but great potential, while an older character with experience may find that their attributes are limited by their age maximum and continue to decline as they get older.
+A character starting with many livings will be older than characters with few and will never achieve the attribute scores a younger character could achieve.
 Older characters are also more susceptible to disease.